fbab/cdli-gh.github.io/pages/tags.md

 ## Morphological tags

-### ORACC vs ETCSL mophological tags
+### Mophological tags comparative chart
 [Morphology chart under developpement](https://docs.google.com/spreadsheets/d/1y0_y9HDQNwH0VqDCjjYuUpFsugw4GEybu6Pu01I_D9c/edit#gid=0)

-### ETCSL morphological tags description
+### ETCSL Morphological tags
+The ETCSL morphological tags mostly give a normalization that can then be treated with rules to disambiguate meaning.
+Exception is made for the verbal bases which are explicitely identified (aspect, plural, etc).

 - Creating Tools for Morphological Analysis of Sumerian [Link to the pdf](https://gate.ac.uk/sale/lrec2006/etcsl/etcsl-paper.pdf)

 Some examples: